In 2017, the Inside Out initiative brought replicas of collection favorites to neighborhoods throughout Philadelphia.

 Learn More >>

 Community PartnershipsThe Division of Education maintains a long-term commitment to partner organizations to provide collaborative art programs and museum visits for neighborhood groups and families.
 All projects are created with community leaders to customize curriculum and develop programs that connect with the interests and needs of the community partner.
 The Division of Education also supports special short-term projects to provide art programs and museum visits themed in conjunction with special exhibitions at the Museum.
 Every year the Martin Luther King Jr. Day of Service works collaboratively with the Global Citizen program to create service projects for young people at the Philadelphia Museum of Art.
 A recent partnership with Children’s Hospital of Philadelphia provided a teaching artist for 12 weeks to work with HIV positive teens to create multimedia documentary projects in connection to their identity and the city of Philadelphia.

-Teen ProgramsThe Philadelphia Museum of Art offers various programs for teens throughout the Philadelphia region.
-Each program is designed to inspire, mentor, and prepare those selected students for leadership roles and further study in the visual arts.
+Teen ProgramsOur teen programs are designed to inspire, mentor, and prepare students for leadership roles and further study in the visual arts.
+For more information and applications contact firstname.lastname@example.org

 Learn More >>

-High School Sketch ClubThe High School Sketch Club began in 2003.
-This program is for ten Philadelphia public school students who are considering a career in the visual or graphic arts.
-This program runs in the fall and spring.
-During this 8 week long program ten select students:
+Teen Sketch ClubThe Teen Sketch Club began in 2003.
+This program is for fifteen Philadelphia public school students who are considering a career in the visual or graphic arts.
+This program runs for 9 weeks each semester.
+During this year-long program fifteen select students:

 - Become familiar with outstanding art objects in the Museum’s collection.